-Open the throttle valve, and the drip valve to the steam chest to allow the first steam formed to pass through, and protect the superheaters, which are empty and exposed to the fire.
-On account of injury to the superheaters it is always best to fire up slowly.
-This is not necessarily time wasted, as one can spend the time making adjustments, oiling up, or inspecting the parts of the cart, things which always should be done before starting on a journey.
-When the steam pressure rises to twenty or thirty pounds, it is best to close the throttle, otherwise the car might run away.
-After getting up some steam pressure open the blow-off valve, leaving it open until the boiler is only about three-ouatrers full.
+Open the throttle valve, and the drip valve to the steam chest to allow the first steam formed to pass through, and protect the superheaters, which are empty, and exposed to the fire.
+On account of injury to the superheaters, it is always best to fire up slowly.
+This is not necessarily time wasted, as one can spend the time making adjustments, oiling up, or inspecting the parts of the car, things which always should be done before starting on a journey.
+When the steam pressure rises to twenty or thirty pounds, it is best to close the throttle, otherwise, the car might run away.

 Unless there is a steep hill to climb, immediately on starting out, better start when the pressure reaches about two hundred pounds.
-By so doing, there is less liability of injuring the engine should there happen to be water in the cylinders, and it is less severe on the superheaters.
+By so doing, there is less liability of injuring the engine, should there happen to be water in the cylinders, and it is less severe on the superheaters.